DhruvGupta130/OrderFood/README.md

 ## 🙏 Acknowledgments

-Special thanks to **Code with Zosh** for their support in building this web app!
+This project was inspired by **Code with Zosh** tutorials and extended with additional functionalities and optimizations.

 ## 💡 Inspiration